monkstone/JRubyArtBook/README.md

-# JRubyArtBook
+# JRubyArt Book
-A repository for JRubyArt Book
+There is a need for book on JRubyArt, it might get written here.